lucidstack/technical-trivialities/_posts/2017-03-15-elixir-phoenix-setup-on-ubuntu-with-edeliver.markdown

         # chown -R elixir_deploy ~/.ssh

-# Back to our local machine
+# Let's deploy

 That is the basic configuration for an Elixir+Phoenix server!
-Now, back on your local machine, let's deploy:
+Now, back on your local machine:

-        $ git clone your-repo # follow the installation instructions for your project!
-        …
         $ mix edeliver build release
         $ mix edeliver deploy release to production